pauloo27/gco/README.md

 <img src="https://github.com/Pauloo27/gco/raw/master/.assets/commit.gif" alt="Usage example gif" height="250x" />

+## Install

+If you have Go installed, you can simply do:
+`go get -u github.com/Pauloo27/gco`

 ## Hooks

 You can add Pre and Post commit hooks in `.gco.json`, like that: